lamayorga/Twitter_Wrangle_Analysis/README.md

 **Image Predictions File**

 >Every image in the WeRateDogs archive was ran through a neural network that can classify dog breeds.
-This file contains  image predictions fo reach tweet ID, an image URL, and numbers that correspond to the most confident prediction (ranging from 1 to 4 since tweets can have up to four images).
+This file was provided by Udacity and contains image predictions for each tweet ID, an image URL, and numbers that correspond to the most confident prediction (ranging from 1 to 4 since tweets can have up to four images).
 The image predictions file can be found and downloaded [here](https://d17h27t6h515a5.cloudfront.net/topher/2017/August/599fd2ad_image-predictions/image-predictions.tsv).

 ## Software
 The following packages were used in this analysis: